Published: 3 June 2011

 Through the Geograph® website the geographical database is freely available to the public.
 There is a dedicated version of the site for schools.

-All photographic submissions are licensed by the original submitter under a Creative Commons Attribution-Share-Alike licence granting everyone the rights to use the image for any purpose (including commercial uses), as long as credit is given to the copyright holder and that derivative works use the same licence.
+All photographic submissions and accompanying metadata are licensed by the original submitter under a Creative Commons Attribution-Share-Alike licence granting anyone the right to use the image for any purpose (including commercial uses), as long as credit is given to the copyright holder and that derivative works use the same licence.

 Geograph for schools site